 Be fair to your interactions with the puppy

-Provide a crate for your puppy as a safe haven.
+Provide a crate for your puppy as a safe have.
 It is a den, NOT a punishment.

-If your new puppy isn’t drinking much water, add a tad of chicken broth to it’s water.
+If your new puppy isn’t drinking much water, add a couple of drops of lemon juice to it’s water.

 If the puppy wears a collar, it is much easier to leash train.

 Don’t let your puppy make mistakes....prevent them from happening.
 This is much more than just house breaking.
 For

 Don’t ever let your puppy do anything that you would not want your adult to do.

 Don’t do anything for your pup that you can teach him/her to do for itself.

 When teaching use a small treat to reinforce every command every time.

 Discourage biting as early as possible.
 RULE ONE .....NOT BITING

 In the beginning, God created the Heaven and the Earth, Man, a bit later, created the fable that “the dog, when he